 "...to enhance undergraduate and graduate student writing by encouraging all writers to participate in regular conversation about the writing process and their academic work.
 We believe that talking about ideas and the art of writing with knowledgeable readers creates the ideal learning environment for practicing personal expression, persuasion, and critical thinking, all of which are vital to succeeding in the arts of academic and professional writing and communication.
-We support a community where writers, readers, and teachers all learn from each other, by responding to each other's' texts with engaged conversation."
+We support a community where writers, readers, and teachers all learn from each other, by responding to each others' texts with engaged conversation."

 This service is free and a valuable resource for all writers, and I strongly encourage you to take advantage of this space.
 Please note, that you will need to make an appointment for tutoring at www.writingstudio.gsu.edu.
-Appointments during the term will be held online.